SAP-samples/teched2023-IN160/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Edge Integration Cell Pre-requisites

-In this exercise, we will create...
+In this exercise, we will learn about the pre-requisites needed to follow along the installation steps.

 ## Exercise 1.1 Sub Exercise 1 Description